 ASC 820 establishes a valuation hierarchy for disclosure of the inputs to valuation used to measure fair value.
 This hierarchy prioritizes the inputs into three broad levels as follows.
 Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities.
 Level 2 inputs are quoted prices for similar assets and liabilities in active markets or inputs that are observable for the asset or liability, either directly or indirectly through market corroboration, for substantially the full term of the financial instrument.
 Level 3 inputs are unobservable inputs based on the Company's assumptions used to measure assets and liabilities at fair value.
 A financial asset or liability's classification within the hierarchy is determined based on the lowest level input that is significant to the fair value measurement.
 Valuation techniques used need to maximize the use of observable inputs and minimize the use of unobservable inputs.
-There have been no changes in the methodologies used at December 31, 2012 and 2011.
+There have been no changes in the methodologies used at December 31, 2013 and 2012.

-The Plan's assets are invested in the common stock of Westinghouse Air Brake Technologies Corporation, a common collective trust, and several mutual funds through Fidelity Management Trust Company, the Plan custodian and trustee.
+The Plan's assets are invested in the common stock of Westinghouse Air Brake Technologies Corporation, a common collective trust, several mutual funds through Fidelity Management Trust Company (Fidelity) and mutual funds held by various other issuees, the Plan custodian and trustee.
 The following is a description of the valuation methodologies used for assets measured at fair value.